timyiu478/mit-distributed-systems/papers/write-ups/raft.md

 * Tips on how to implement it in a maintainable way
     * How to synchronize RPC handlers, leader election algo, and heart beat correctly for changing the server state such as current term and voteIdFor?
-* Should a server start leader election when it first starts to run?
+* We may need to store more volatile state

 ## Questions